TedMichalik/FS1/README.md

 iface enp0s8 inet static
         address 192.168.56.5/24
 ```
-Make these changes for resolving DNS names to the **/etc/resolv.conf** file:
+Make these changes for resolving DNS names to the **/etc/resolv.conf** file (Done with CopyFiles1):
 ```
 domain samdom.example.com
 search samdom.example.com
 nameserver 10.0.2.5
 nameserver 8.8.8.8
 ```
-Make these changes for resolving the local host name to the **/etc/hosts** file:
+Make these changes for resolving the local host name to the **/etc/hosts** file (Done with CopyFiles1):
 ```
 127.0.0.1 localhost
 10.0.2.5 DC1.samdom.example.com DC1